milliganci/Quasi-Stationary-MedCyclones/README.md

-# QS Medi-Cyclone - Quasi-Stationary Mediterranean Cyclones
+# QS MediCyclone - Quasi-Stationary Mediterranean Cyclones
 ## Five Metrics to Classify Mediterranean Cyclones Based on Their Stationarity

-QS Medi-Cyclone is a pyton script that allows you to detect the most persistent or stationary cyclone tracks in a dataset.
+QS MediCyclone is a pyton script that allows you to detect the most persistent or stationary cyclone tracks in a dataset.
 Five metrics are presented that can be used to define the (quasi-) stationarity of a cyclone:

 - median speed (FT)
 - total distance (FT)